 The contract incorporating the Standard Conditions of Sale (5th edition) is designed for use in residential conveyancing transactions.

-The final version of the legal sector AML guidance was approved by HM Treasury in early March.
-An earlier draft version was posted on our website in September 2017.
+The final version of the legal sector AML guidance was approved by HM Treasury in March following a draft in September.
 We list the changes between the draft and final guidance.

 Forms used in residential conveyancing and details of suppliers.

 We have published explanatory notes to help sellers and buyers understand the information that is being requested in the TA6 property information form.

 HMRC wants to change tax rules surrounding compensation amounts over £1 million.
 We are liaising with HMRC in order to achieve the best possible outcome for members.

 The draft guidance is designed to assist those advising non-UK domiciled clients on the important tax changes introduced by the Finance (No.2) Act 2017.